 Features Unique to Wealthsimple

 Offers Wealthsimple Black and Wealthsimple Generation for clients with more than $100,000 and $500,000 respectively.
-WS Black includes a lower management fee of 0.40%, VIP airport lounge access and tax loss harvesting.
+WS Black includes a lower management fee of 0.40%, as well as premium benefits like financial planning and tax loss harvesting.
 WS Generation features all that WS Black has to offer, plus in-depth financial planning, individualized portfolios, and 50% off Medcan health plan.
 Halal portfolios are available in addition to SRI portfolios.
 Wealthsimple covers any transfer fees associated with account transfers greater than $5,000.